-First, you can view documents with specific type of data.
-For example, you can view all documents where a field is a boolean with TRUE value.
-Or where a field is number.
+First, you can view documents with a specific type of data.
+For example, you can view all documents where a field is a boolean with a TRUE value.
+Or where a field is a number.

 You may also pull sample values for each value type.
 For example, show string value samples of a field.

 A great feature is “Group by and count” on a field to show value distribution.